 In the recent decade, the potential of saving energy by systematic building management is known to be significant and this task should be considered throughout the lifecycle of a building.
 However, the most effective decisions related to sustainable design of a building facility are made in the feasibility and early design stages.
 Using building information modelling can expedite this process and provide the opportunity of testing and assessing different design alternatives and materials selection that may impact on energy performance of buildings.
 Thus, to proactively rectify building performance issues and improve energy efficiency, there is a need for robust methods that can assist with detection, measurement and optimization of energy performance during the early design stage.
 The main goal for this paper is to study the possibility of interactions between BIM and energy efficient buildings out of application of cutting-edge technologies such as artificial intelligene methods and develop a framework of this interaction as the downstream to establish a better connection among sustainability and information theories as the upstream.
 Therefore, through this study, a well-established framework that gives a schematic knowledge of BIM applicability in terms of sustainability and energy optimization through utilizing new computational algorithims will be presented.

-Sinha, A & Wang, JJ 2014, 'An implementation of the path integrator mechanism of head direction cells for bio-mimetic navigation', 2014 International Joint Conference on Neural Networks (IJCNN), IEEE International Joint Conference on Neural Networks, IEEE, Beijing, pp. 1984-1991.View/Download from: UTS OPUS or Publisher's site
+Sinha, A & Wang, JJ 2014, 'An implementation of the path integrator mechanism of head direction cells for bio-mimetic navigation', 2014 International Joint Conference on Neural Networks (IJCNN), IEEE International Joint Conference on Neural Networks, IEEE, Beijing, pp. 1984-1991.View/Download from: Publisher's site

 Head direction cells are thought to be an integral part of the neural navigation system.
 These cells track the agent's current head direction irrespective of the host's location.
 In doing so, they process a combination of inputs: angular velocity and visual inputs are major effectors; to correctly encode the agent's current heading.
 There are close to fifteen models of head direction cell systems found in literature today.
 Very few of these models have been implemented for bio-mimetic navigation in robots.
 In this paper, we describe an implementation of the head direction cell system on the robot operating system (ROS) robotic platform as a first step towards a bio-mimetic navigation system for Willow Garage's personal robot 2 (PR2) robot.

-Sinha, A & Wang, JJ 2014, 'Bio-mimetic Path Integration Using a Self Organizing Population of Grid Cells', Artificial Neural Networks and Machine Learning – ICANN 2014, International Conference on Artificial Neural Networks, Springer International Publishing, Hamburg, Germany, pp. 675-682.View/Download from: UTS OPUS or Publisher's site
+Sinha, A & Wang, JJ 2014, 'Bio-mimetic Path Integration Using a Self Organizing Population of Grid Cells', Artificial Neural Networks and Machine Learning – ICANN 2014, International Conference on Artificial Neural Networks, Springer International Publishing, Hamburg, Germany, pp. 675-682.View/Download from: Publisher's site

 Grid cells in the dorsocaudal medial entorhinal cortex (dMEC) of the rat provide a metric representation of the animal’s local environment.
 The collective firing patterns in a network of grid cells forms a triangular mesh that accurately tracks the location of the animal.
 The activity of a grid cell network, similar to head direction cells, displays path integration characteristics.
 Classical robotics use path integrators in the form of inertial navigation systems to track spatial information of an agent as well.
 In this paper, we describe an implementation of a network of grid cells as a dead reckoning system for the PR2 robot.

-Zhang, Y, Zhao, Y, Xiong, R, Wang, Y, Wang, JJ & Chu, J 2014, 'Spin Observation and Trajectory Prediction of a Ping-Pong Ball', Proceedings - IEEE International Conference on Robotics and Automation, IEEE International Conference on Robotics and Automation, IEEE, Hong Kong, China, pp. 4108-4114.View/Download from: UTS OPUS or Publisher's site
+Zhang, Y, Zhao, Y, Xiong, R, Wang, Y, Wang, JJ & Chu, J 2014, 'Spin Observation and Trajectory Prediction of a Ping-Pong Ball', Proceedings - IEEE International Conference on Robotics and Automation, IEEE International Conference on Robotics and Automation, IEEE, Hong Kong, China, pp. 4108-4114.View/Download from: Publisher's site

 For ping-pong playing robots, observing a ball and